 Yes, most online casinos give you the option to “play for real” or “to play for fun” when you launch a casino slot.
 So whenever you launch a new online casino slot that you’re not familiar with yet, we recommend you try to play it for fun before starting with real money.

 We always recommend you to check the licenses of the online casino operator, as well as the game developer’s licenses.
 This is a market that is regulated very closely and you should feel safe while playing.

-We have reviewed many of the best online casinos out there that you can read all about here.
+We have reviewed many of the best online casinos out there that you can read all about.
 You can play slots on any online casino that has a casino library.

 Yes, if you register at a new online casino most of them will offer you some kind of welcome bonus.
-We have found some of the best bonuses available for new customers at online casinos that you can look into and claim here.
+We have found some of the best online casino offer available for new customers at online casinos that you can look into.